What Is Summative Assessment: A Practical Guide For Teachers On When And How To Use It

 Summative assessment is an evaluation of students’ current understanding and achievement.
 It allows teachers to track learners’ progress over a period of time.
 It is done at the end of teaching unit or several teaching units and can be benchmarked or standardised against other students’ work.

-The findings of these assessments can be used to make informed decisions about how to support each student in succeeding and determine whether they have achieved the required learning objectives or content domains.
+The findings of these assessments can be used to make informed decisions about how to support each individual pupil in succeeding and determine whether they have achieved the required learning objectives or content domains.

 Examples of summative assessment